Xilmi/Rotp-Fusion/README.md

 ## What's New

+2024.07.16 (BR)
+- Fixed Mrrshan victory text: (Thanks to Keilah Martin)
+  - Before: And when this galaxy has given to you all that has,
+  - After: And when this galaxy has given to you all that it has,

+2024.07.16 (dHannasch)
+- Building block for next generation of "Track ships across turns".

 2024.07.16 (Xilmi)
 - For all AIs of the Xilmi-family: A technologically superior AI that currently has no enemies will no longer try to get further ahead in tech and instead focus on increasing fleet-size.
 This change was inspired by Keilah Martin's Let's play.